OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 ### Disabling the on send feature

 To disable the on send feature for a user or assign an Outlook Web App mailbox policy that does not have the flag enabled, run the following cmdlets.
+In this example, the mailbox policy is *ContosoCorpOWAPolicy*.

 ```
 Get-CASMailbox joe@contoso.com | Set-CASMailbox –OWAMailboxPolicy "ContosoCorpOWAPolicy"